ember-learn/cli-guides/guides/writing-addons/addon-dependencies.md

 In an Ember project, the command `ember install <package-name>` installs addons and other npm packages as devDependencies in the top level `package.json`.

 Some project packages such `ember-cli-app-version` and `broccoli-asset-rev` are only used during development or the application build process.
-The package `ember-cli-htmlbars` is a dependency that must be included in a production build.
+For example, the package `ember-cli-htmlbars` is a dependency that must be included in a production build.

 During the build process, the Ember CLI will only incorporate the addons and packages needed to distribute the application.